 1. What is The Council of Faculty?

-First, a little history: The Council of Faculty (formerly the Council of Faculty Representatives) was established in 1971 by Senate chairpersons and other faculty members from the two State universities and four State colleges of Washington.
+First, a little history: The Council of Faculty (formerly the Council of Faculty Representatives; note that the Constitution has been revised and is in the final stages of approval) was established in 1971 by Senate chairpersons and other faculty members from the two State universities and four State colleges of Washington.
 At its 20 May 1971 meeting, the University of Washington Faculty Senate ratified the constitution and approved membership in the Council.
 The first meeting of the officially established Council was held 7 August 1971.